Rio de Janeiro (state)

 Rio de Janeiro (/pt-BR/) (Note: In the variety of Brazilian Portuguese spoken in Rio de Janeiro, according to Larousse Concise Dictionary: Portuguese-English, 2008, p.
-339 (in which the pronunciations "refletem a língua falada no Rio de Janeiro" [reflect the language as spoken in Rio de Janeiro]).) is one of the 27 federative units of Brazil.
+339 (in which the pronunciations "refletem a língua falada no Rio de Janeiro" [reflect the language as spoken in Rio de Janeiro]).), officially the State of Rio de Janeiro (Estado do Rio de Janeiro), is one of the 27 federative units of Brazil.
 It has the second largest economy of Brazil, with the largest being that of the state of São Paulo.
 The state, which has 8.2% of the Brazilian population, is responsible for 9.2% of the Brazilian GDP.

 The state of Rio de Janeiro is located within the Brazilian geopolitical region classified as the Southeast (assigned by IBGE).
 Rio de Janeiro shares borders with all the other states in the same Southeast macroregion: Minas Gerais (N and NW), Espírito Santo (NE) and São Paulo (SW).
 It is bounded on the east and south by the South Atlantic Ocean.
 Rio de Janeiro has an area of 43653 km².
-Its capital is the city of Rio de Janeiro, which was the capital of the Portuguese Colony of Brazil from 1763 to 1815, of the following United Kingdom of Portugal, Brazil and the Algarves from 1815 to 1822, and of later independent Brazil as a kingdom and republic from 1822 to 1960.
+Its capital and most populous city is the city of Rio de Janeiro, which was the capital of the Portuguese Colony of Brazil from 1763 to 1815, of the following United Kingdom of Portugal, Brazil and the Algarves from 1815 to 1822, and of later independent Brazil as a kingdom and republic from 1822 to 1960.

 The state is divided into 92 municipalities.
-It state's 22 largest cities are Rio de Janeiro, São Gonçalo, Duque de Caxias, Nova Iguaçu, Niterói, Campos dos Goytacazes, Belford Roxo, São João de Meriti, Petrópolis, Volta Redonda, Magé, Macaé, Itaboraí, Cabo Frio, Armação dos Búzios, Angra dos Reis, Nova Friburgo, Barra Mansa, Barra do Piraí, Teresópolis, Mesquita and Nilópolis.
+The state's 22 largest cities are Rio de Janeiro, São Gonçalo, Duque de Caxias, Nova Iguaçu, Niterói, Campos dos Goytacazes, Belford Roxo, São João de Meriti, Petrópolis, Volta Redonda, Magé, Macaé, Itaboraí, Cabo Frio, Armação dos Búzios, Angra dos Reis, Nova Friburgo, Barra Mansa, Barra do Piraí, Teresópolis, Mesquita and Nilópolis.

 Rio de Janeiro is the smallest state by area in the Southeast macroregion and one of the smallest in Brazil.
 It is, however, the third most populous Brazilian state, with a population of over 16 million people at the 2022 Census (making it the most densely populated state in Brazil), and it has the third longest coastline in the country (after those of the states of Bahia and Maranhão).

 In the Brazilian flag, the state is represented by Mimosa, the beta star in the Southern Cross (β Cru).

+Etymology

+Guanabara Bay was first encountered by Europeans on January 1, 1502, when Portuguese explorers Gaspar de Lemos and Gonçalo Coelho arrived on its shores.
+According to some historians, the name given by the exploration team to the bay was originally Ria de Janeiro ("January Ria").
+Then confusion took place between the words ria and rio ("river").
+As a result, the name of the bay was soon fixed as Rio de Janeiro.